Two common reasons you feel you’re addicted to sugar and what you can do about it

 Issue 1.
 Being hungry and simply needing to eat.

-When your body needs food energy (aka calories), your brain releases a chemical that tells you to look for food – usually something with carbohydrate – as this is your brain’s preferred food choice.
+When your body needs food energy (calories), your brain releases a chemical that tells you to look for food – usually something with carbohydrate – as this is your brain’s preferred food choice.
 This is a basic biological need, as powerful as the need to breath and sleep.

-Given this seems like such a simple “cure” for “sugar addiction”, why aren’t we just advising people to make sure they eat enough?
+Given this seems like such a simple solution for reducing sugar cravings, why aren’t we just advising people to make sure they eat enough?

 Answer: Almost everything we are taught about managing our health – be that through various health/medical professions, media and diet culture – revolves around eating less, or restricting food, often with a goal to lose weight.
-When people are restricting food and actively eating less, our culture validates this with messages that we are being good, are disciplined and even comments like “I wish I could be more like you”.
-If weight loss also occurs, the food restriction is further validated with comments around how great a person looks.
-This validation happens regardless of the very real fact that behind the scenes, at some point in time, many of these people may be feeling out of control around food in certain situations, experiencing heightened comfort eating, binge eating and/or being preoccupied with thoughts about food and weight to the point of what can feel like obsession.
-This validation also occurs despite the food restriction or weight loss usually only being short term, often less than a year (for the record, short-term is anything less than 5 years).
+When people are restricting food and actively eating less, our culture validates this with messages that we are being “good” or “disciplined” and people may even comment with “I wish I could be more like you”.
+If weight loss also occurs, the food restriction is further validated with comments around how great a person looks and much “healthier” they are.
+This validation happens regardless of the very real fact that behind the scenes, at some point in time, many of these people may be feeling out of control around food, experiencing heightened comfort eating, binge eating and/or being preoccupied with thoughts about food and weight to the point of obsession.
+This cultural validation also occurs despite the food restriction or weight loss usually only being short term, often less than a year (short-term is anything less than 5 years) and despite some people developing eating disorders.
+It’s not unusual to hear someone with Anorexia Nervosa say how people praised their weight loss and “disciplined” eating habits as they were becoming more and more unwell.

-Given this, it’s understandable why so many people end up under-eating.
-When your energy intake is low and blood sugar drops, it makes sense your brain wants you to eat high-energy food (often food high in sugar and fat) as this will replenish your fuel more quickly.
-In understanding that under-eating is a key driver of over-eating, it starts to make sense as to why so many people feel they are addicted to food and especially sugary food.
-After all, if you were deprived of air to breath, you would suddenly have a strong desire to get more air and when you found that air, you would be gulping it down.
+We live in a culture that actively encourages us to under-eat and when your energy intake is low and blood sugar drops, it makes sense your brain wants you to eat high-energy food (often food high in sugar and fat) as this will replenish your fuel more quickly.
+In understanding that under-eating is a key driver of over-eating, it starts to make sense as to why so many people feel they are addicted to food and especially sweet food.
+After all, if you were deprived of air, you would have a strong desire to for air and when you found that air, you would be gulping it down!

-I mentioned earlier that not everybody will recognise their physical hunger, this disconnect with appetite can occur as a result of dieting (or any form of restricting food to lose weight), disordered or chaotic eating patterns or just not paying attention to the body and is very common in our busy chaotic lives.
+I mentioned earlier that not everybody will recognise their physical hunger, this disconnect with appetite can occur as a result of dieting (or any form of restricting food to lose weight), disordered or chaotic eating patterns or just not paying attention to the body, all of which are very common in our busy chaotic lives.
 If you feel addicted to sugar, or struggle with food cravings and over-eating, a useful first step is to practise getting back in tune with your appetite cues.
-You can do this through a process called intuitive eating, an approach that takes the focus of restricting food or calories and importantly, takes the focus off weight loss.
+You can do this through a process called intuitive eating, an approach that takes the focus of restricting food or calories.
 While some will find this fairly straight forward, many will find it challenging and may need help from a practitioner experienced in this field.

 A side note: Diet culture and the associated “wellness industry” drives sugar addiction and then sells us the “solution” in the form of various diets or “healthy lifestyle programs” that for many people only serve to compound the feeling of addiction… Such programs include “I quit sugar”, “keto”, “whole 30”, “Paleo” to name just a few.
 I want to be clear that I am not saying these patterns of eating are wrong for everybody, if you are someone, or know someone, who eats this way and has truly benefitted long-term, then I have no issue.
 What I take issue with is how these programs or patterns of eating target everybody and for many people they are not the solution and long-term these people find themselves feeling even more “addicted” to sugar or experiencing more intense bingeing behaviour and feelings of guilt and shame.